itwillwork/openapi-modifier/src/rules/change-endpoints-basepath/README.md

 When trying to replace `/api/v1` with `/v1`, a conflict will occur as both endpoints will become `/v1/pets`.

 In this case, you can:
-1. Use `ignoreOperarionCollisions: true` to ignore conflicts
+1. Use `ignoreOperationCollisions: true` to ignore conflicts
 2. Change the path replacement configuration to avoid conflicts
 3. Modify conflicting endpoints beforehand